TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 **WARNING:** Be careful when copying and pasting PowerShell code as sometimes important characters such as dashes or quotes get removed during the operation.
 Why?
 Your guess is as good as mine.

 This example assumes you'll be using all poolable drives in your storage pool.
-If that is not the case, see

 1. Ensure the target drives are not part of a DrivePool or any similar volume spanning solution.
 If they are, remove them from the spanned volume or DrivePool
 2. Delete any volumes on the target drives in Windows Disk Management